- When is a permit (residential and/or commercial) required?

 Customers may also contact the Development Support Contact Center during normal business hours, at (919) 469-4046.

-If you need a copy of a Certificate of Occupancy or Certificate of Compliance that has already been issued, please feel free to contact Customer Service at (919) 469-4046.
+If you need a copy of a Certificate of Occupancy or Certificate of Compliance that has already been issued, contact Customer Service at (919) 469-4046.

 Certificates of Occupancy for current projects are typically processed within one to two business days following the approved final building inspection.
 We automatically mail a copy of each new Certificate of Occupancy to the homeowner of record at the time the original permit was issued, and the contractor (if applicable).